essiecheng/vocab-logger/README.md

 # Vocab Logger CLI

 A command-line vocabulary logger and quizzer for Chinese language learners.
 Save words you encounter outside of class (e.g. watching TV shows, reading, conversations) and quiz yourself on them later.
-All stored in one central structured place so you can actually go back and study them.
+All stored in one central place so you can actually go back and study them, the way you would with classroom-provided vocabulary.

 ## Usage